petetnt/node-red.github.io/docs/hardware/raspberrypi.md

 To start Node-RED, you can either:

-  - on the Desktop, select `Menu->Programming->Node-RED`.
+  - on the Desktop, select `Menu -> Programming -> Node-RED`.
   - or run `node-red-start` in a new terminal window

 To stop Node-RED, run `node-red-stop`.

-To set Node-RED to run automatically on boot use the following command:
+To set Node-RED to run automatically on boot see [here](#making-node-red-autostart-on-boot).

-    sudo update-rc.d nodered defaults

 #### Adding nodes